Article Updated: March 24th 2025.

 To give you an idea of when you should buy it, let’s do some quick calculations.
-The seven day pass is 44,810 yen.
-If you take multiple journeys from Tokyo to Kyoto (13,850 yen), Kyoto to Hiroshima (11,300 yen), Hiroshima to Osaka (10,420 yen), and then Osaka back to Tokyo (14,200 yen), then you’re saving 5000 yen with the 7 day pass.
+The seven day pass for the Futsu (Ordinary) carriage is 50,000 yen, however when you buy from JRP sellers you’ll likely be paying around 52,000 as they add in their fee.
+If you take multiple journeys using reserved seats from Tokyo to Kyoto (13,850 yen), Kyoto to Hiroshima (13,290 yen)**, Hiroshima to Osaka (10,420 yen), and then Osaka back to Tokyo (14,400 yen), then you’re just about breaking even, but if you wanted to add in more journeys than the above then you’ll start saving using the JRP.

 * You can get the JR Pass if you are a Japanese citizen provided that you have proof that you have been living abroad for 10 consecutive years or more.